EDITOR’S NOTE: This column by PDN Senior Staff Writer Paul Gottlieb first appeared Nov. 10, 2000. We print an updated version every Veterans Day.

 A Tacoma native, Anderson grew up in the Agnew area, attended Macleay School and graduated from Sequim High School.

-He lost his life the same day he arrived for combat, and in doing so became one of 464 Americans who received this nation’s highest honor in World War II.
+Anderson was one of 464 Americans who received this nation’s highest honor in World War II.

 How unusual is it that a person on the first day of combat exhibits Medal-of-Honor bravery, dying in the process?

-“There is no way of saying how common it is,” said Victoria Kueck, director of operations for the Congressional Medal of Honor Society.
+“There is no way of saying how common it is,” said Victoria Kueck, executive director of operations for the Congressional Medal of Honor Society.

 What’s clear is that Anderson’s actions were truly heroic.